-Learn the skills needed to become an effective wastewater operator through the three-year Wastewater Treatment Plant Operator Apprenticeship at Moraine Park.
+Learn the skills needed to become an effective wastewater operator through the Wastewater Treatment Plant Operator Apprenticeship at Moraine Park.

 Whether you have the mechanical aptitude or are a problem-solving guru, Moraine Park’s Wastewater Treatment Plant Operator Apprenticeship is designed to turn students into effective wastewater operators that the complex water industry needs.
 This three-year program will cover everything required to successfully prepare students for wastewater jobs.
 Students can take their education to the next level by earning advanced certifications in the trade.

 What You’ll Learn

 Students will learn how to monitor, maintain and adjust a wide variety of systems found in wastewater treatment plants through hands-on learning and on-the-job training.
 Classes, which are taught by highly skilled instructors who work in the field, teach students how to adjust sludge thickness on flotation thickeners and collect various samples.